-All MSNE MS core courses (MSNE 502, 503, 506 and 535) must be completed before petition for MS Candidacy
+All MSNE MS coursework must be completed before petitioning for MS Candidacy

-MS students are required to submit the Petition for Approval of Candidacy for a MS Degree Form (https://msne.rice.edu/graduate-program/resources/forms) and email to the graduate administrator in Oct of the third semester of their residency at Rice.
+MS students must submit the Petition for Approval of Candidacy for an MS Degree Form (https://msne.rice.edu/graduate-program/resources/forms) and email it to the graduate administrator on Oct.
+15 of the third semester of their residency at Rice.
 Achieving candidacy for the MS degree implies that a graduate student has:

-- completed required coursework. - maintained a 3.0 (B) overall GPA. - passed the Preliminary Candidacy Evaluation. - demonstrated the ability for clear oral and written communication, and - demonstrated the ability to carry out scholarly work in their subject area.
+- completed the required coursework. - maintained a 3.0 (B) overall GPA. - passed the Preliminary Candidacy Evaluation. - demonstrated the ability for clear oral and written communication, and - demonstrated the ability to carry out scholarly work in their subject area.

-- 1. The students are responsible for scheduling a meeting with their Advisors to select a Thesis Committee, which should include the Advisor, a MSNE Faculty member and a non-MSNE Faculty member within the university. - 2.
+- 1. The students are responsible for scheduling a meeting with their Advisors to select a Thesis Committee, including the Advisor, a MSNE Faculty member, and a non-MSNE Faculty member within the university. - 2.
 The Petition for Approval of Candidacy for a MS and the MSNE Check List Forms should be completed and emailed to the graduate administrator with the names of committee members for the student's thesis defense. - 3.
-Each thesis student must petition for candidacy, and can not take the final oral examination until the Dean of Graduate and Postdoctoral Studies approves their candidacy. - 4.
+Each thesis student must petition for candidacy and can not take the final oral examination until the Dean of Graduate and Postdoctoral Studies approves their candidacy. - 4.
 The students should schedule the final defense of their theses to take place at a time agreeable to all members of the committee.
-The student should consult deadlines listed in the Academic Calendars to ensure that he/she meets the defense deadline for commencement. - 5.
-Candidates for the MS degree must register for Research and Thesis (MSNE 800) during the year preceding the anticipated date of graduation.
+The student should consult the deadlines listed in the Academic Calendars to ensure that he/she meets the defense deadline for commencement. - 5.
+Candidates for the MS degree must register for Research and Thesis (MSNE 800) during the year preceding the anticipated graduation date.

-Students who are unable to meet the time boundary must submit an extension of candidacy request to the Office of Graduate and Postdoctoral Studies or risk dismissal.
-A \$125 reinstatement fee will be imposed on students who have exceeded their time boundaries.
+Students who cannot meet the time boundary must submit an extension of candidacy request to the Office of Graduate and Postdoctoral Studies or risk dismissal.
+There is a reinstatement fee that will be imposed on students who have exceeded their time boundaries.
 Information on time boundaries can be found in the General Announcements.